justinmfischer/Fitbit-HealthKit/README.md

 # Fitbit-HealthKit
-An iOS app which bulk exports Fitbit Aira Scale Weight (Pounds), Body Mass Index (BMI), Body Fat Percentage (BFP) and Imports the data info Apple's HealthKit.
+An iOS app which bulk imports Fitbit Aira scale CSV Weight (Pounds), Body Mass Index (BMI) and Body Fat Percentage (BFP) measurement data into Apple's HealthKit.
+This pattern can be more broadly expanded to include other HKQuantityTypeIdentifiers which include Steps, Running, Walking, Cycling, Etc.